-The probationary period is an excellent opportunity to create a long-term relationship of an organization with its new hires.
+The probation period is an excellent opportunity to create a long-term relationship of an organization with its new hires.
 This is also a delicate period in which new hires are susceptible to turnover.
 A study reveals that, on average, a company loses 17% of its new hires.
 A well-developed onboarding process that creates a support system enabling them to perform better would lead to higher retention amongst the new joiners.

 The probation period is a limited period; usually, three to six months, defined under an employment contract which allows both parties – employer and employee to assess their work relationship for the long term.